;

 The medium where we meet to connect, discover, share and challenge design functions within an organisation as a primary pillar strengthening transparent communication across the business and creating a resilient and well-functioning design team that utilises the technology in the centre and challenges the operation models that work for particular situations.

-Our ambition is to bring stories, case studies, and research papers analysis from this variety of unique and well-rounded sources that deserves our attention.
+Our ambition is to bring stories, case studies, and research papers analysis from this variety of unique and well-rounded sources that deserve our attention.

 EMT